-1 VI MIN TO ME \$500 I EVI ET 1.
-I loade telet to the precentimental minimum shown in section 5.
-Benefits description You pay After the calendar year deductible Professional services Consumer Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, and marriage and family therapists.
+in vital vital vital vital in a result to the presentation and missimum in section 5.
+Benefits description You pay After the calendar year deductible Professional services Consumer Option We cover professional services, including telephonic and video conferencing by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, and marriage and family therapists.
 Your cost sharing responsibilities are no greater than for other illnesses or conditions.
-Diagnostic and treatment services: Network: \$15 copayment per visit Outpatient professional services, including individual or group therapy Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Inpatient professional services Network: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount TeleHealth services Consumer Option TeleHealth consultations are available to members in the 50 United States through our vendor Teladoc [®] .
-See www.teladoc.com or call 800-835-2362 (800-Teladoc) for information regarding consults.
-Network: Nothing Non-Network: All charges Note: Teladoc® is not available for phone services in Idaho (video consult only).
+Diagnostic and treatment services: Network: \$15 copayment per visit Outpatient professional services, including individual or group therapy Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Inpatient professional services Network: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount TeleHealth services Consumer Option TeleHealth consultations are available to members in the 50 United States through our vendor Teladoc $^{\mathbb{R}}$.
+Network: Nothing Non-Network: All charges See www.teladoc.com or call 855-835-2362 (855-Teladoc) for information regarding consults.
+Note: Teladoc® is not available for phone services in Idaho (video consult only).

-Benefits description You pay After the calendar year deductible AbleTo web-based video conferencing service Consumer Option An 8-week personalized treatment support program designed to address unique emotional and behavioral health needs of members learning to live with conditions or life events such as: Network: Nothing Non-Network: All charges heart disease • type 2 diabetes chronic pain losing a loved one welcoming a baby Note: See Section 5(h), Wellness and Other Special Features, for additional information about the AbleTo Support Program.
+Benefits description You pay AbleTo web-based video conferencing service After the calendar year deductible Consumer Option An 8-week personalized treatment support program designed to address unique emotional and behavioral health needs of members learning to live Network: Nothing with conditions or life events such as: • heart disease Non-Network: All charges type 2 diabetes type 2 diabetes chronic pain losing a loved one welcoming a baby Note: See Section 5(h), Wellness and Other Special Features, for additional information about the AbleTo Support Program.
 Diagnostics Consumer Option Outpatient lab, X-ray and other diagnostic tests, including psychological and Network: \$15 copayment per visit neuropsychological testing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Lab Savings Program Nothing You can use this voluntary program for covered lab tests.
 As long as Quest Diagnostics or LabCorp does the testing and bills us directly, you will not have to file any claims.
 To find a location near you, visit our website at